 Internship experience provides the foundation employers are seeking.
 Internships are offered as optional credit for this program and can be an important part of your educational experience.
-These are just a few of the companies that partner with Career Development and offer opportunities for organizational leadership students.
+These are just a few of the companies that partner with Student Career Preparedness and offer opportunities for organizational leadership students.

 You will examine ethics in the workplace and the role of organizational leaders in fostering ethical behavior.
 Case studies, discussion, self-assessment exercises and reading assignments explore the basic frameworks of ethical dealings and moral leadership.
 You will demonstrate a competency in critical thinking skills to both identify and remedy ethical issues typically encountered in organizational settings and interactions.